 It's that time of year again.
 The time I bring you an Easter DIY that has NO pastels, NO fake eggs and NO Easter bunny dressed in yellow plaid overalls.

-I’d like to welcome you to the 6th annual post where I talk about how much I don’t like Easter decorations.
-Because they make me barf.
-I don’t know what it is about Easter specifically that seduces people with perfectly good taste to throw all their design sense out the window but it’s a genuine phenomenon.
+I'd like to welcome you to my annual post where I talk about my distain for traditional Easter decorations.
+I don't know what it is about Easter specifically that seduces people with perfectly good taste to throw all their design sense out the window but it's a genuine phenomenon.

-Homes that are normally rustic and cozy suddenly have mint green buck toothed rabbits sitting on their coffee tables.
-Homes that are eclectic and charming have a sad bowl filled with plastic grass and 10 year old plastic eggs from the dollar store in it (that was me until quite recently by the way).
+Homes that are normally rustic & cozy have mint green buck toothed rabbits sitting on their coffee tables.
+Homes that are normally chic & sleek are riddled with 20 year old plastic eggs with the white bloom of ageing carcinogens on them.

 IT DOESN'T HAVE TO BE THIS WAY.
 There is help.